-Recently, we planned a family vacation.
+Recently, my family and I planned a fun family vacation.
 The occasion happened to be to celebrate my birthday.

 I knew even before we left home that I was going to be irritated the entire week.
 I was going to be doing dishes the whole time, asking my kids to set the table, asking again when they didn’t do it, and spending my days being generally annoyed.
 That is no kind of vacation!